GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - **models:** Folder containing all model files.
 Use this to build your models, or use a pre-built one

-- **CamVid:** The CamVid datatset for Semantic Segmentation as a test bed.
+- **CamVid:** The CamVid dataset for Semantic Segmentation as a test bed.
 This is the 32 class version

 - **checkpoints:** Checkpoint files for each epoch during training